TomSmeets/quest-for-nothing/doc/memory.md

 There are two big memory arenas.
 One for odd frames and one for even frames.
 Every frame we read memory from the previous frame arena and write new memory to the current frame arena.
-Everything that should persist can has to be copied to the new arena.
+Everything that should persist has to be copied to the new arena.
 Everything else is lost after this frame is finished.
 At the end of the frame we clear the previous frame arena and swap the two frame arenas.